-- · our status as a development-stage company and our expectation to incur losses in the future; - our ability to continue as a going concern, our future capital needs and our need to raise additional funds; - our estimates regarding our expenses, future revenues, anticipated future capital requirements and our need to raise additional funds; - our ability to build a pipeline of product candidates and develop and commercialize drugs; - · our unproven approach to therapeutic intervention; - our ability to enroll patients and volunteers in clinical trials, timely and successfully complete those trials and receive necessary regulatory approvals; - our ability to establish our own manufacturing facilities and to receive or manufacture sufficient quantities of our product candidates; - the impact of the COVID-19 pandemic on our operations, including our preclinical studies and clinical trials, and the continuity of our business; - our ability to protect and enforce our intellectual property rights; - federal, state, and foreign regulatory requirements, including regulation of our product candidates by the U.S. Food and Drug Administration (the "FDA"); - the timing of clinical trials and the likelihood of regulatory filings and approvals; - · our ability to obtain and retain key executives and attract and retain qualified personnel; and - our ability to successfully manage our growth.
+- our status as a development-stage company and our expectation to incur losses in the future; - our ability to continue as a going concern, our future capital needs and our need to raise additional funds; - our estimates regarding our expenses including research and development costs, future revenues and anticipated future capital requirements; - our future results of operations, financial position, business strategy and prospective products; - · our ability to build a pipeline of product candidates and develop and commercialize drugs; - our ability to develop therapeutic interventions; - plans and objectives of management for future operations and the future results of anticipated products; - our ability to enroll patients and volunteers in clinical trials, timely and successfully complete those trials and receive necessary regulatory approvals; - timing and plans for clinical trials and product candidate approvals; - the timing, progress, receipt and release of data from our ongoing and planned clinical trials and the potential use of those candidates to treat various indications: - our ability to establish our own manufacturing facilities and to receive or manufacture sufficient quantities of our product candidates; - our expectations regarding the potential safety, efficacy or clinical utility of our product candidates; - the impact of the COVID-19 pandemic on our operations, including our preclinical studies and clinical trials, and the continuity of our business; - our ability to protect and enforce our intellectual property rights; - federal, state and foreign regulatory requirements, including regulation of our product candidates by the U.S. Food and Drug Administration (the "FDA"); - the likelihood of regulatory filings and approvals; - · our ability to obtain and retain key executives and attract and retain qualified personnel; - activities related to strategic collaborations and anticipated revenue therefrom; - our ability to successfully manage our growth; and - developments relating to our competitors and our industry.